jacoduplessis/calendar/readme.md

 ### `defaultColor` [String]

 Default entry color.
 Can be overwritten per entry.
-Should be a dark color as text will be white.
+Text color will adapt to create contrast.

 Default: `"darkblue"`